 For backup chains of agents, large, full-image-sized recovery points as seen in the 'Access Recovery Points' view may sometimes be Differential Merges.

 New Full Backup vs. Differential Merge

-If a new full backup has been taken, the total space used by an Agent will be approximately double the original size of a full image of all included volumes (as set in Advanced Options).
+If a new full backup was taken, the total space used by the Agent will be approximately double the original size of a full image of all included volumes (as set in Advanced Options).
 In the case of a Differential Merge, a recovery point the size of a full backup is displayed, but the total used space does not dramatically increase.

 Volume Shadow Service (VSS)

-Often the causes of large recovery points will be found by checking running services against conflicting services such as those found in the VSS Explained article.
-These services can often upset ShadowSnap incremental journaling, such that it must use the Differential Merge process to find where the last incremental left off.
+Often the cause of large recovery points on Windows agents is found by checking running services against conflicting services (such as those found in the VSS Explained article).
+These services can often upset ShadowSnap and Datto Windows Agent incremental journaling, so that it must run a differential merge to find where the last incremental left off.

-Alternatively, evidence may exist on the protected system's System Event Log of disk defragmentation or other maintenance taking place during a backup, previous or ongoing disk failure, previous system failure, or unexpected shutdown.
+In Windows, evidence may exist on the protected system's System Event Log of disk defragmentation or other maintenance taking place during a backup.
+Also, there might be previous or ongoing disk failure, previous system failure, or unexpected shutdown.
 These events may generate so much block level change that a normal incremental will never reconcile with the original backup chain.